paulkasidit/go/ProjectRoadMap.md

 }
 ```

-#### If user does not have a profile, hide the user questionnaire.
+#### If user is logged in, but does not have a profile, display the user questionnaire.

 * Expected State
 ```
 thisState = {
   --> userIsLoggedIn: true,
   --> userHasProfile: true,
-  --> formVisible: false,
+  --> formVisible: true,
   selectedDestination: null,
   selectedTripFrom: null,
   selectedTripUntil: null,